 The Luther Parks Commission met for the first time Thursday, August 3.
 The agenda called for the group to decide when and where to meet, choose officers from among themselves, hear about a grant opportunity and to dream.

 Meetings will be the first Thursday of every month at 6:30 pm at Town Hall.
 To name the officers, names were drawn from a cup.
-Kacey Wood was named chairperson; Sgt.
+Kasey Wood was named chairperson; Sgt.
 Mike Oliver was named vice chairperson and Summer Shelton was named secretary.

 Andy McDaniels and Jimmi Roach are the other volunteer members.
 Commission members were selected by name draw at the July Town Board of Trustees meeting after approving ordinances governing the body.
 Mayor Jenni White is the commission’s board liaison.